 - 2.2.14.
 “LAWS” means the laws of the Republic of South Africa which shall include the CP Act and the ECT Act; and

 - 2.2.15.
-“OFFER” means the transmission of an electronic message by a Prospective Purchaser of a Horse to the Electronic Agent which message indicates the Offer amount that the Prospective Purchaser submits in order to purchase a Horse; and
+“OFFER” means the transmission of a live bid or an electronic message by a Prospective Purchaser of a Horse to the Auctioneer or the Electronic Agent which message indicates the Offer amount that the Prospective Purchaser submits in order to purchase a Horse; and

 - 2.2.16.
-“PROSPECTIVE PURCHASER/S” means any person and/ or entity that registers itself as such with the Electronic Agent and for the purposes of participating in the Auction Process; and
+“PROSPECTIVE PURCHASER/S” means any person and/ or entity that registers itself as such either at the auction office in person or with the Electronic Agent and for the purposes of participating in the Auction Process; and

 - 2.2.17.
-“PURCHASE PRICE” means the highest Offer amount offered by the Ultimate Purchaser to Capital Stud and as determined by the Electronic Agent; and
+“PURCHASE PRICE” means the highest Offer amount offered by the Ultimate Purchaser to Capital Stud and as determined by the AUCTIONEER; and

 - 2.2.18.
 “STUD FARM” means the farm at which the Horses are currently stabled by Capital Stud and will remain so stabled pending the conclusion of the Auction Process and which is located at Skeerpoort in the Northwest Province of the Republic of South Africa; and

 - 2.2.19.
-“ULTIMATE PURCHASER” means the person and/or entity that purchases a Horse and as a consequence of that person having submitted the highest Offer for a Horse and to the Electronic Agent and the subsequent acceptance thereof by the Electronic Agent at the conclusion of the Auction Period; and
+“ULTIMATE PURCHASER” means the person and/or entity that purchases a Horse and as a consequence of that person having submitted the highest Offer for a Horse either in person, telephonically or via the Electronic Agent and the subsequent acceptance thereof by the AUCTIONEER at the conclusion of the Auction Period; and

 - 2.2.21.“WEBSITE” means the location on the Internet containing the home/web page of Capital Stud and being the primary entry point of the Website of Capital Stud; and